Liouville polarizations and the rigidity of their Lagrangian skeleta in dimension $4$: Introduction and main results

 \s \item[\bul] Symplectic multi-curves will also be called {\bf symplectic divisors}, or simply divisors.

 \s \item[\bul] Given a subset $S$ of a manifold $M$, we write $\Op(S,M)$ or just $\Op(S)$ instead of ``some open neighbourhood of~$S$ in~$M$". \end{itemize}

-\m \ni {\bf Acknowledgment.} EO thanks Kai Cieliebak for an interesting discussion during a visit to Strasbourg Unversity.
+\m \ni {\bf Acknowledgment.} EO thanks Kai Cieliebak for an interesting discussion during a visit to Strasbourg University.
 FS is grateful to Viktor Ginzburg, Basak G\"urel, Marco Mazzucchelli, and Alfonso Sorrentino for organizing the workshop Symplectic Dynamics at Rome in May~2023, where some of the results of this work were presented, and to Umut Varolgunes for many interesting discussions and a great week in June~2023 at Istanbul.
+We also thank Umut for pointing out a gap in an earlier version, and Paul Biran for pointing out reference~\cite{Vit98}.
 FS also cordially thanks Yasha Eliashberg and the Department of Mathematics at Stanford University for their wonderful hospitality during the spring term~2024.